pvbid/sdk/README.md

 https://unpkg.com/pvbid-sdk@0.6/dist/pvbid.min.js

 ## Documentation
 Our most recent docs are hosted at http://sdk.pvbid.com.
-Docs are also included in the npm package.
-Code examples are included under the manual section.
+Code examples are included under the [Manual](http://sdk.pvbid.com/manual) section.
+The docs are also included in the npm package.

 ## License
 Copyright (C) PVBid, Inc - All Rights Reserved.